-To register a FIE in China, it is a prerequisite to own or lease office premises (as the primary place of business), and register this with the local AMR in charge.
-Doing so requires that the FIE possess all legal documents pertaining to the premises as required by the Chinese authorities.
-Usually, only one business may be registered per office unit.
-Under limited conditions, one office unit can be used to register multiple businesses.
-Many new entrants to the China market find success using serviced offices offered by any number of providers in major cities across China.
+To register a FIE in China, it is a prerequisite to own or lease office premises1 (as the primary place of business) and register this with the local AMR in charge.
+Doing so requires that the FIE possess all legal documents pertaining to the premises as required by the Chinese authorities, such as the Real Estate Ownership Certificate.
+If the office premises is leased from another individual or organization, the lease term of the original lease agreement should be no shorter than one year.